 Learn About the School’s Offerings

 Multiple sources at your new school can provide you with meaningful information about the services for gifted students: the school’s Web site, other parents with children in the school, and an appointment with the principal will give you a good sense of how the school addresses the needs of gifted children.
 In some states, the school report card highlights the services offered to gifted students, but be aware that the information presented is limited.
-A school might report that it has a gifted program, but what does this mean?
-Gifted programs range from challenging, ability-grouped classes attended by students daily to an occasional field trip with no services offered during the school day.
+A school might report that it offers special support for gifted students, but what does this mean?
+Support can range from challenging, ability-grouped classes attended by students daily to an occasional field trip with no services offered during the school day.

 You know your child’s needs best.
 Look for a match between the school’s specific offerings and the needs of your child.
 Is your child gifted in math?
 Then see if the school offers courses such as Algebra I for high school credit.
 Is your child gifted in literary analysis?
 Then ask if the English courses are ability grouped, and request a copy of the reading list to see if it is commensurate with your child’s reading ability.